-Glass glitter from ArtWorks Resin Canada, is a high quality product.
+Glass glitter is a high quality product.
 A quality glitter is often the final touch that can really set your projects apart from others.

-Our Glass Glitter is all about the sparkle, and like a thousand tiny diamonds glistening.
+Glass glitter is all about the sparkle, and like a thousand tiny diamonds glistening.
 This glitter has a shine like no other, due to the labour intensive hand-crafted production process.
 German Glass Glitter a bit pricier due to the hand made process involved.

 Please note: